 King George V Silver Jubilee

 The context of the end of the First World War and the build up to the Second have been explained earlier (see Chapter 12).
-In May 1935, King George V celebrated his silver jubilee having ascended the throne in 1910.
+In May 1935, King George V celebrated his silver jubilee.
+He had ascended the throne in 1910.
 Grandad noted that he closed the shop for the day.

 King George V Dies

 However, the king was not in good health.
 He suffered from chronic lung disease as a result of heavy smoking.
-In mid-January 1936, he became gravely unwell and, on the 20th, he died.
+In mid-January 1936, he became gravely unwell.
+Then, on the 20th, he died.
 Grandad noted that “King George died at 11.55pm”.
-Edith Searson also noted the king’s jubilee and his ill-health and subsequent death in her book(let) “I Remember” (p35).
+Edith Searson also noted the king’s jubilee, his ill-health and subsequent death in her book(let) “I Remember” (p35).

 King George VI

 The next royal event noted by grandad was the coronation of King George VI on 12 May 1937.
-Grandad noted that he went to see the bonfires and that it rained nearly all day!
+Grandad noted that he went to see the bonfires.
+He also noted that it rained nearly all day!